ansys/pyensight/doc/source/calc_functions.rst

 ``TensorEigenvector(any parts, tensor, which number(1-3))``

-Computes the number (1-3) eigenvector of the given tensor.
+Computes the eigenvector of a tensor based on the number given (1-3).

 .. _TensorMake: